tankoks/SiriusXM-to-Spotify/README.md

 # SiriusXM to Spotify

-This application takes a Sirius XM info stream from http://www.dogstarradio.com/ and tries to add the songs to a Spotify Playlist
+This application takes a Sirius XM info stream and tries to add the songs to a Spotify Playlist.

+An example playlist can be found [here](https://kokse.ng/chill)

 ### Prerequisites
 * sys